 Screenings can detect CRC when it can be treated.
 In the meantime, certain practices have been identified as protecting the body against CRC, including:

-Symptoms vary depending on the location of the cancer within the colon or rectum, though there may be no symptoms at all.
+Symptoms vary depending on the location of cancer within the colon or rectum, though there may be no symptoms at all.
 The most common presenting symptom is rectal bleeding.
-Cancers arising from the left side of the colon generally cause bleeding, and in their late stages may cause constipation, abdominal pain and obstructive symptoms.
-On the other hand, right-sided colon cancer may produce vague abdominal aching or weakness, weight loss and anemia from chronic blood loss.
+Cancers arising from the left side of the colon generally cause bleeding, and in their late stages may cause constipation, abdominal pain, and obstructive symptoms.
+On the other hand, right-sided colon cancer may produce vague abdominal aching or weakness, weight loss, and anemia from chronic blood loss.

 Age is a major risk factor for sporadic CRC.
 The lifetime incidence of CRC in patients at average risk is about 5 percent, with 90 percent of cases occurring after the age of 50.

 Most colon and rectal cancers originate from benign wart-like growths on the inner lining of the colon or rectum called polyps.
 Not all polyps have the potential to transform into cancer.
 Those that do are called adenomas.
 It takes more than 10 years in most cases for an adenoma to develop into cancer.
 Screening identifies cancers earlier, before symptoms develop, which dramatically improves the chance of survival.
 Identifying and removing polyps before they become cancerous actually prevents the development of colorectal cancer.
 The pathologic stage at diagnosis remains the best indicator of long-term prognosis.
 The most important characteristics are the presence of distant metastases, local tumor extent, nodal positivity, and residual disease.
 Five-year survival rates vary from 93 percent for stage I to 8 percent for stage IV colon cancer.
 Five-year survival rates for rectal cancer tend to be somewhat lower.